-The best part of this park is you can get away without spending any money, but for under $10 you can feed a couple animals and ride the train or merry-go-round.
+The best part of this park is you can get away without spending any money, but for under $10 you can feed a couple of animals and ride the train.
 Spend the whole day or just an hour.
-Here are our favorite parts and a couple tips.
+Here are our favorite parts and a couple of tips.

-520 Pratt Trail, Oshkosh, Wisconsin
+- 520 Pratt Trail, Oshkosh, WI

 The Menominee Park Zoo

-Hours: May 4 – September 29, 2019: 9 am – 7 pm
+- Hours: June 6 – September 27, 2020: 9 am – 7 pm

 Menominee Park Beach